 Skip to main content

-Projects
+Proposed Projects

 The Salmon-Challis National Forest will no longer send mass email communications regarding proposed projects.
 Individual project websites containing project information and documentation will remain available on the Salmon-Challis National Forest Projects website, https://www.fs.usda.gov/r04/salmon-challis/projects.
 Comments may be submitted electronically by selecting "Comment/Object on Project" under "Get Connected" on a project's website.
 Electronic comment submission will be available only during the open comment period listed in the project description.
 Comments may also be submitted through email or mail.
 Please check the Salmon-Challis National Forest Projects website regularly to stay up-to-date on proposed Forest projects.

-Note: Not all projects may appear on map.
-See list below for complete list of projects with more information or documentation.
+Note: Not all proposed projects may appear on the map.
+See the list below for a more complete list.

 Sort by:

-Salmon-Challis National Forest Projects
+Salmon-Challis National Forest Proposed Projects

 The proposal is to authorize placer mining activities for gold in the North Fork of Sheep Creek area of the North Fork Ranger District.
 Up to approximately 100 cubic yards of material would be processed over a five year period.